danielwinterbottom/ICHiggsTauTau/README.md

   - The same physics object classes from above are provided in the `Objects` package, with ROOT dictionaries built using the standard `rootcint` method and steered by the `Objects/interface/LinkDef.h` file.

-Documentation can be produced by running `doxygen` from within the **ICHiggsTauTau** directory.
-A recent copy of the html output can be found here (this updates automatically several times a day):
+Documentation can be produced by running `docs/make_docs.sh` from within the **ICHiggsTauTau** directory.
+An up-to-date copy can always be found here:
 <http://ajgilbert.github.io/ICHiggsTauTau/index.html>

 The instructions for setting a CMSSW area with the **ICHiggsTauTau** package are reproduced below.

 Setting up CMSSW
 ================
 The following steps set up a new area, but note that only certain CMSSW releases are supported.
-This replaces the CVS recipe of creating a new area and running the `setup_X_Y_Z.sh` script, and unfortunately this new procedure is more complicated.

 All object classes and CMSSW modules compile should successfully with `scram` in each of the supported CMSSW release series:

-		CMSSW_4_2_8_patch7
 		CMSSW_5_3_X
-		CMSSW_7_0_X
+		CMSSW_7_0_X, CMSSW_7_1_X, CMSSW_7_2_X, CMSSW_7_3_X

 The official CMSSW repository is hosted here: <https://github.com/cms-sw/cmssw>.
 If you do not already have a GitHub account, please read through the instructions at <http://cms-sw.github.io/cmssw/faq.html>, in particular ensure you have configured git with your personal information: